 Do I Always Need to Prime Before Painting?

 You don’t have to prime previously painted surfaces if the paint is in good shape—no chipping or peeling.
 Interior walls usually don’t need priming except in the case of stains, repairs or a paint color that’s drastically different.
-Interior painted woodwork usually needs spot priming at a minimum.
-Exterior paint takes such a beating that it almost always needs priming.
+Interior painted woodwork usually needs spot priming with wood primer at a minimum.
+Exterior paint takes such a beating that it almost always needs priming with an exterior paint primer.

 Problem 2: New Drywall